MicrosoftDocs/powerquery-docs/powerquery-docs/step-folding-indicators.md

 When looking at step diagnostics, the most important thing to understand is that the diagnostic state isn't sequential.
 In other words, the indicator for that step describes whether the query as a whole, up to that point, folds or not.
 If you have an indicator that shows that the query doesn't fold, followed by an indicator that shows it does fold, it means that every step up to that point does fold.

-You can see an example of this even with a very simple query against a SQL source.
+You can see an example of this even with a simple query against a SQL source.

 Using the Northwind sample database, connect to the Products table and load data.
 Doing this through the Navigation experience will give the following query: